tantikristanti/NERD_KID/README.md

 <img width="350" height="550" alt = "Developing Tools" src="pic/EvaluationNerdKid.jpg"/>

-Since the examples were taken randomly, a number of class types do not have enough examples.
+Since the examples were taken randomly, a number of class types did not have enough examples.
 This is the reason a number of classes have 0 for their FMeasure.

 # Installation-Build-Run
 **1. Installation**